wardou2/portfolio-rails/README.md

 - Upload to hosting (for example, [Heroku](http://www.heroku.com).
 A good guide to deploying a Rails/React app on Heroku can be found [here](https://medium.com/coding-in-simple-english/deploying-rails-react-app-to-heroku-35e1829242ab).
 - Set up the remote database.
 If you're set up on Heroku, run `heroku login`.
 Once logged in run `heroku run rails db:migrate && heroku run rails db:seed`.
 (There's no need to run `db:setup`, as Heroku takes care of this step for you.)
 - Test the backend by going to `your.url/api/v1/skills` or `your.url/api/v1/users`.
 - Note the root URL of the hosted project (i.e. `http://your.url/api/v1/`).
 Your frontend will need to be pointed here.
 - You're halfway there!
-Now you can install the [React front-end](https://github.com/256hz/coderloader-react).
+Now you can install the [React front-end](https://github.com/wardou2/portfolio-react).

 ### Thanks!
 Any changes you want to recommend, simply fork and make a PR, or find Abe on twitter ([@256hertz](http://twitter.com/256hertz)).
 Happy coding!

-(c) 2019 Abe Dolinger & Doug Ward
+(c) 2019 Abe Dolinger & Douglas Ward